How to Use SSH in Windows: 5 Easy Ways

-- If you like the idea of an SSH client that runs in your browser, grab FireSSH for Firefox or Secure Shell for Chrome.
+- If you like the idea of an SSH client that runs in your browser, grab Secure Shell for Chrome.
 Bear in mind that Secure Shell for Chrome is the most limited option, and it won’t let you perform SSH tunneling.

 - If you want a powerful SSH application with a graphical interface that allows you to configure settings and save session information, use PuTTY.
 It’s the most popular Windows SSH client for a reason and it’s fairly simple to learn the basics.

 - For a reliable SSH command line experience, use Windows PowerShell or Cygwin.

 If we had to recommend one, we’d say most users should go with PuTTY.

 Still not sure?
 Here’s a closer look at SSH in PowerShell compared with PuTTY .

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.